Skip to content

 FieldTypeDescription

-idstringUnique event ID (UUIDv7 with event_ prefix)
+idstringUnique event ID (UUIDv7)

 typestringEvent type in dot notation

-tsstringISO 8601 timestamp with millisecond precision
+tsstringISO 8601 with millisecond precision

 session_idstringSession this event belongs to

-contextobjectCorrelation context for tracing
+contextobjectCorrelation IDs for tracing

 dataobjectEvent-specific payload

-Long-running operations follow a lifecycle pattern:
+Long-running operations follow a lifecycle:

 turn.started → turn.completed